suhail600/flutter_easy_build/README.md

 # Flutter Easy Build

-Simple CLI to build and launch Flutter APKs.
+Simple CLI, **fully written in Dart**, to streamline Flutter APK and AAB building, and open the output folder.

 ## Features